 International Banking and Finance Law LLM

-A bachelor degree with a 2:1 (hons) in a related area.
+- A bachelor degree with a 2:1 (hons) in Law or a related subject

 Course overview